davedittrich/utils/README.md

   contents.
 The most common reason for this is different `mode` values in two or more plays that manage the same file.
 This can result in the mode changing back and forth between the different values, even when the content remains exactly the same.
-Avoid setting the `mode` or `group` unless you know it is necessary (e.g., when `ansible-lint` tells you that a newly created file may end up with insecure settings.)
-Use `molecule converge` to get all the plays to be run, followed by `molecule login` to log into the instance to check file contents and/or file system metadata.
+Pay attention to `mode` and `group` settings.
+You may get warnings from `ansible-lint` that a newly created file may end up with insecure settings.
+Use `molecule converge` to get all the plays to run, followed by `molecule login` to log into the instance to check file contents and/or file system metadata.
 Running `molecule verify` will run the tests again to debug your plays.